prakashlab/picamera-mqtt/README.md

 ## System Tests

-With an operational camera client connected to the MQTT broker server, you can run two tests on the computer running the MQTT broker server to confirm correct image
+With an operational camera client connected to the MQTT broker server, you can run a few tests on the computer running the MQTT broker server to confirm correct image
 transfer:
 ```
 cd ~/Desktop/picamera-mqtt